Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection

 Note that \cref{Eq:Bell-like} is an optimized Bell-like inequality for witnessing the violation of the $\NS$ hypothesis by data that follows the distribution governed by $\vecf$ (see~\cite{ZGK11} for a discussion based on the hypothesis of LHV theories associated with $\L$).
 Hence, if the subsequent trials follow a distribution significantly different from the $\vecf$ used in defining \cref{eq:PBR_bell_ineq}, even if the data violates the $\NS$ hypothesis, it may not be reflected by the corresponding $p$-value bound determined from the above PBRs.

-For the purpose of hypothesis testing, we do not want to consume all the data observed to establish the Bell-like inequality of \cref{Eq:Bell-like}.
+For the purposes of hypothesis testing via the PBR protocol, we only use part of the data to establish the Bell-like inequality of \cref{Eq:Bell-like}, while the remaining part is used to compute a test statistic from its coefficients.
 Suppose we take the first $N_\mathrm{est} < N$ trials of the data to obtain $R_{abxy}$ via \cref{Eq:f,Eq:DKL,eq:PBR_bell_ineq}, i.e., the right-hand side of \cref{Eq:SumNxy} is now $N_\mathrm{est}$.
-Then, we have the remaining $N_\mathrm{test} = N - N_\mathrm{est}$ sets of data for computing a $p$-value upper bound.
+Then, we have the remaining $N_\mathrm{test}:= N - N_\mathrm{est}$ sets of data for computing a $p$-value upper bound.
 Let $(x_i,y_i)$ denote the settings and $(a_i,b_i)$ the outcomes observed in the $i$-th trial.
 The PBR for this round would be $r_i := R_{a_ib_ix_iy_i}$, which corresponds to the value of $R_{abxy}$ for the combination of inputs and outputs seen in the trial.
 In the PBR protocol, we consider a test statistic given by the product of all $r_i$'s from the $N_\mathrm{test}$ remaining trials:

 where $N_{a,b,x,y}$ is now the number of times the combination $(a,b,x,y)$ occurs in the $N_\mathrm{test}$ hypothesis-testing trials.